yasinaydin14/Pokemon-Bot/README.md

 ## Battle Datasets

-PS creates "replays" of battles that players can choose to upload to the website before they expire.
+Showdown creates "replays" of battles that players can choose to upload to the website before they expire.
 We gathered all surviving historical replays for Gen 1-4 OU/NU/UU/Ubers and Gen 9 OU, and continuously save new battles to grow the dataset.